 State Transfer Taxes

-Currently, a few states impose a gift tax, and a few states impose a generation-skipping transfer tax.
-Some states also impose a death tax, which could be in the form of estate tax, inheritance tax, or credit estate tax (also known as a sponge or pickup tax).
-Contact an attorney or your state’s department of revenue or taxation to find out more information.
+Currently, some states impose a gift tax, and others impose a generation-skipping transfer tax.
+Some states also impose a separate death tax, which could be in the form of estate tax, inheritance tax, or credit estate tax (also known as a sponge tax or pickup tax).
+Contact an attorney or your state’s department of revenue to find out more information.

 Source: Broadridge Investor Communication Solutions, Inc.